appcelerator/appc-cache/README.md

     });
 ```

 Once you have created the client instance, you can use it.
+This library is (generally) compatible with the [Redis API](http://redis.io/commands).

 ```javascript
 cache.set('key', 'value', function (err) {